sucongzhe/ENTRNA/README.md

 Usage
 -----

 ENTRNA takes sequence and secondary structure as inputs.
 To deal with both pseudoknot-free and pseudoknotted RNAs, it uses base-pairing array to represent the RNA secondary structure.
-For example, a pseudoknot-free secondary structure in dot-bracket notation `.(((...))).` could be represented as `[0,10,9,8,0,0,0,3,2,1,0]`
+For example, a pseudoknot-free secondary structure in dot-bracket notation `.(((...))).` could be represented as `[0,10,9,8,0,0,0,3,2,1,0]`.

 `ENTRNA` is the main program of this package.
-It extracts features for the pair of RNA sequence and secondary structure, and predicts the RNA foldability after training a classification model.
+It extracts features for the pair of RNA sequence and secondary structure, and trains a classification model, and predicts the RNA foldability after

 Example:
 ```python